simon-wh/Wooting.NET/README.md

 ### Analog

-Requires `wooting-analog-reader.dll` to be included alongside the wrapper
+Requires `wooting-analog-sdk.dll` to be included alongside the wrapper

 ```c#
 byte data = AnalogReader.ReadAnalog(WootingKey.Keys.Esc) //Get the analog data from the Esc key